UK's Johnson warns of 'doomsday' as climate summit begins

 Johnson likened an ever-warming Earth’s position to that of fictional secret agent James Bond — strapped to a bomb that will destroy the planet and trying to work out how to defuse it.

-He told leaders that “we are in roughly the same position” — only now the “ticking doomsday device” is real and not fiction.
-The threat is climate change triggered by the burning of coal, oil and natural gas, and he pointed out that it all started in Glasgow with James Watt's steam engine powered by coal.
+He told leaders that “we are in roughly the same position” — only now the “ticking doomsday device” is not fiction.
+The threat is climate change, triggered by the burning of coal, oil and natural gas, and he pointed out that it all started in Glasgow with James Watt's steam engine powered by coal.

 He was kicking off the world leaders' summit portion of a U.N. climate conference, which is aimed at getting agreement to curb carbon emissions fast enough to keep global warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) below pre-industrial levels.
 The world has already warmed 1.1 degrees Celsius (2 degrees Fahrenheit).
 Current projections based on planned emissions cuts over the next decade are for it to hit 2.7C (4.9F) by the year 2100.